Fr 9. Feb 2018, 06:40

 because photography is not a sport it's

-not a competition it's an art
+not a competition it's an art thank you

 guys so much make sure you like and